Former Gangsters Tell Us How and Why They Got Out of the Game

 In order to reform, I had to learn to truly love myself and concentrate on my passions.
 That helped me fill the void that had been partly responsible for me doing crime.
 I’d always loved writing when I was younger, so I started using it as a vehicle to express myself while I was in prison, penning books and poems.

 I also typed up and self-published the books I’d written in prison; created a book and documentary examining the issues of knife and gun crime; and started mentoring young people.
-I started delivering talks about crime and antisocial behaviour to schools, pupil referral units and universities, and hosting various fun projects and programmes in the community.
+I started delivering talks about crime and antisocial behavior to schools, pupil referral units and universities, and hosting various fun projects and programs in the community.
 Doing all these things has allowed me to use the drive that motivated me to commit crime for positive purposes.
-What a lot of people don’t realise is that to be on the streets selling drugs actually takes the same kind of drive that can be channelled into legitimate pursuits.
-I harnessed that determination, and put it to good use.
+What a lot of people don’t realize is that to be on the streets selling drugs actually takes the same kind of drive that can be channeled into legitimate pursuits.
+I harnessed that determination and put it to good use.

-Thanks to Shaun Attwood for putting me in touch with Wildman, who appears in two books Shaun has written: Party Time and Hard Time.
-Darryl is currently involved with the charity One Minute in May, and John has a book coming out entitled If A Wicked Man.
+Thanks to Shaun Attwood for putting me in touch with Wildman, who appears in two books Atwood has written: Party Time and Hard Time.
+Laycock is currently involved with the charity One Minute in May, and Lawson has a book coming out entitled If A Wicked Man.